Resident Scholar Application

 For Anne Ray applicants:

-- A statement identifying experience and interest in serving as mentor, not to exceed three double-spaced pages.
+- A statement describing experience and interest in serving as mentor, not to exceed three double-spaced pages.

 For predoctoral applicants:

-- A brief letter of nomination from the applicant’s degreegranting department, written by the department chair.
+The letter should confirm that the candidate has completed data collection and analysis and is ready to focus on writing.
 This letter must be requested and submitted through the online application process and is in addition to the three required for all applicants, as described above.
 A department may recommend only one nominee per year.
-Nominees must have completed all requirements, except for the dissertation, by November 1.
+Nominees must have completed all requirements, except for the dissertation, by the application deadline.